-There are different types of insurance and coverage options for real estate investors to help cover you against a partial or full loss, claims from a tenant, or even a lawsuit.
+There are different types of insurance and coverage options for real estate investors to help cover you against a partial or full loss, claims from a tenant, or even costs arising from a lawsuit.
 Having the wrong insurance for your rental property could result in you losing your business and personal funds, putting a sudden end to your real estate investing career.

 With the right rental property insurance, you can reduce the risk of unexpected losses without paying for coverage that you may not need.

 Here are 14 of the most common types of insurance policy and additional coverage options for real estate investors.

 Although the list is long, there are other items you may want to consider as well, depending on where your investment property is located.
 That’s why it’s important to talk to a few different insurance brokers in your local market to have experience working with rental property investors:

 Also known as rental property insurance, landlord insurance bundles together the different types of coverage that most real estate investors typically need.
 For example, a landlord insurance policy may include insurance for liability, hazard, and loss of income.

 One thing that landlord insurance doesn’t cover is the items that belong to your renter.
 In many states, you can require a tenant to obtain and pay for their own renter's insurance policy.